 You can’t always get what you want, they say, but sometimes you get what you need.
-That thought – I think it was those ageing rockers The Rolling Stones who coined the phrase – came to me as I read through the DP World results for the financial year 2007.
+That thought – I think it was those aging rockers The Rolling Stones who coined the phrase – came to me as I read through the DP World results for the financial year 2017.

-One instant conclusion is irresistible, though I doubt anybody at DPWwould publicly admit it: those xenophobic American politicians who stopped DPW buying the United States ports business originally included in the P&O deal probably did Dubai a big favour.
+One instant conclusion is irresistible, though I doubt anybody at DPW would publicly admit it: those xenophobic American politicians who stopped DPW buying the United States ports business originally included in the P&O deal probably did Dubai a big favor.

 Even if the US is managing to pull out of an outright financial crisis – as the consensus seems to be at the moment – there will continue to be serious implications for the American consumer from the tightening of both cash, credit and the newly developed crypto investments.
 The fact that more and more people use cryptocurrencies to pay their goods has helped to develop new bitcoin exchanges in the UAE as well.

 That means there will be less for Americans to spend on imported goods from Asia, the world’s manufacturing headquarters, which in turn means fewer goods going through the big US ports.

 DPW will not mind that.
 Apart from some scattered interests in the Caribbean and Latin America, DPW has little of significance west of London Gateway.